lexiejferry/lexiejferry.github.io/index.md

 [See more details here.](https://lexiejferry.github.io/NDVI_Tax_Rates/NDVI_Tax_Rates.md)

-This map shows a 3D map of State Tax rates and NDVI values of all of Balitmore ounty in 2017.
+This map shows a 3D map of State Tax rates and NDVI values of all of Balitmore County in 2017.

 <small>__Tools__: QGIS, Interpolation, Photoshop</small>